git-big-picture/git-big-picture/README.rst

 ``git-big-picture`` is a visualization tool for Git repositories.
-You can think of it as a filter that removes uninteresting commits from a DAG modelling a Git repository and thereby exposes the big picture: for example the hierarchy of tags and branches. ``git-big-picture`` supports conveniece output options and can filter different classes of commits.
+You can think of it as a filter that removes uninteresting commits from a DAG modelling a Git repository and thereby exposes the big picture: for example the hierarchy of tags and branches. ``git-big-picture`` supports convenience output options and can filter different classes of commits.
 It uses the Graphviz utility to render images that are pleasing to the eye.